MaikKlein/maikklein.github.io/content/geometric-algebra.md

 title= "Fantastic quaternions and where to find them" date        = "2017-12-30"
 +++
+# Preface

+We are going to derive quaternions with the help of geometric algebra.
+The only prerequisite is a basic understanding or linear algebra and trigonometry.
 # Wedge product
+Before we start, let me briefly introduce the wedge product.
 The wedge product will give us the signed area that two vectors are spanning.

 We start of with two properties: